-Produce a Workgroup Report for submission to the Modification Panel, containing the assessment and recommendations of the Workgroup including a draft modification where appropriate.
+Produce a Review Group Report for submission to the Modification Panel, containing the assessment and recommendations of the Review Group including a draft modification where appropriate.

-Composition of Workgroup
+Composition of Review Group

-The Workgroup is open to any party that wishes to attend or participate.
+The Review Group as part of the Workgroup is open to any party that wishes to attend or participate.

-A Workgroup meeting will be quorate provided at least two Transporter and two User representatives are present.
+A Review Group as part of the Workgroup meeting will be quorate provided at least two Transporter and two User representatives are present.